kbromberger/pyweatherflow_forecast/README.md

 Create a .env file and add STATION_ID with the id of your station and API_TOKEN with the personal Token.
 """
+# ruff: noqa: F401
+"""This module is only used to run some realtime data tests using the async functions, while developing the module.

+Create a .env file and add STATION_ID with the id of your station and API_TOKEN with the personal Token.
+"""
 from __future__ import annotations

 from dotenv import load_dotenv